Pull-back of quasi-log structures: Introduction

 \begin{conj} Let $[X, \omega]$ be a projective quasi-log canonical pair such that $-\omega$ is ample.
 Then $X$ is simply connected. \end{conj}

-In general, there exists an irreducible projective variety whose algebraic fundamental group is trivial and whose topological fundamental group is non-trivial (see Example \ref{ex5.1}).
-As a special case of Conjecture \ref{conj1.3}, we have:
+In general, there exists an irreducible projective variety whose algebraic fundamental group is trivial and whose topological fundamental group is nontrivial (Example \ref{f-ex5.4}).
+As a special case of Conjecture \ref{f-conj1.3}, we have:

-\begin{conj} Let $(X, \Delta)$ be a projective semi log canonical pair such that $-(K_X+\Delta)$ is ample, that is, $(X, \Delta)$ is a semi log canonical Fano variety.
+\begin{conj} Let $(X, \Delta)$ be a projective semi-log canonical pair such that $-(K_X+\Delta)$ is ample.
 Then $X$ is simply connected. \end{conj}

-For the details of semi log canonical pairs, see \cite{fujino-slc}.
-Note that every quasi-projective semi log canonical pair has a natural quasi-log structure with only quasi-log canonical singularities.
-It is the main theorem of \cite{fujino-slc}.

-It is well known that Conjecture \ref{conj1.4} holds when $(X, \Delta)$ is kawamata log terminal (see \cite{takayama}).
-Kento Fujita pointed out that Conjecture \ref{conj1.4} holds true when $(X, \Delta)$ is log canonical (see Theorem \ref{thm-fujita} below).
-We give Fujita's proof in Section \ref{sec6} for the reader's convenience.
+It is well known that Conjecture \ref{f-conj1.4} holds when $(X, \Delta)$ is kawamata log terminal (\cite{takayama}).
+Kento Fujita pointed out that Conjecture \ref{f-conj1.4} holds true when $(X, \Delta)$ is log canonical.